bishtanuj/python/Data Structure/Linked List/README.md

 ### Disadvantages of the linked list
   1. **Slower access time**: Accessing elements by index is slower than in arrays.
   2. **Extra memory overhead**: Due to the need for pointers.
+  3. **Sequential traversal**: To find an element, you must traverse the list sequentially.

 ### Creation of the node